 What we don’t: Non-experts need not apply.

 For ex-racers and people who only buy the best, the Kastle MX83 is one of the finest all-mountain hardpack skis on the market.
-With a wood core, two layers of Titanal, and a traditional straight camber profile—none of that fancy modern rocker needed here—the MX83 is built for carving at fast speeds.
+With a wood core, two layers of Titanal, two layers of fiberglass, and a mostly straight camber profile—with just a whiff of tip rocker—the MX83 is built for carving at fast speeds.
 In many ways, it takes a number of the positive characteristics of a racing ski but at a versatile 83-millimeter waist width.
 In terms of powder, you can take the MX83 off piste and it will greatly outperform its relatively narrow specs, but its stiff construction requires a strong pilot.

 Why isn’t the MX83 higher on this list?
 The price is simply too far out of reach for most people, and some question whether it’s actually twice as good as the competition to merit being double the price.
 We agree that it’s hard to justify the expense, but for top-of-the-line performance, there’s just nothing better.
 It’s worth noting Kastle also offers the DX frontside series, which is a slightly softer and more forgiving alternative to the very powerful MX.

 See the Kästle MX88